 There are no pre-requisites for this class.
 All students are expected to be prepared to read and write at the college level, and should be willing to learn new things!
 There will be no programming in this class.

-Note: This text is slightly revised from: https://www.pdx.edu/computer-science/cs-410510-top-introduction-to-hci
+Note: This course is still under active development.
+The course description is slightly revised from: https://www.pdx.edu/computer-science/cs-410510-top-introduction-to-hci